cornell-zhang/catalyst2018/lab1/README.md

     </font>
 </figure>

-The schematics in figure 12 shows you the pin connections for the chips and what inputs and outputs each pin pretains to.
+The schematics in Figure 12 shows you the pin connections for the chips and what inputs and outputs each pin pretains to.

 Parity Checker Truth table : Fill out the rest